hkmp1303/Trading_System/README.md

 # Trading_System
 A console based program written in C# (.NET 9) where users can trade items.
-Users self register and login to browse availble items, add their own items to the collective inventory and then start trading.
-The system was build for learning purposes.
+The system was built for learning purposes.

-system requirements:
+### System requirements:
 - [x] self registration, by user
 - [x] log in
 - [x] log out